 Day 12: The Mayan Site of Caracol, Belize

-Today we depart for Belize and it's most impressive Mayan site, Caracol, which was occupied as early as 1200 BC.
+Today we depart for Belize and it's most impressive Mayan site, Caracol, which was occupied as early as 1200 BC (Preclassic period).
 Caracol grew to become one of the largest Mayan sites, covering approximately 168 sq. km or 65 sq. miles and supported a population of perhaps as much as 150,000 inhabitants.
 Similar to Calakmul, Caracol was one of Tikal's main rivals.
-The journey to Caracol is not an easy one as the road to Caracol takes you through jungle and rural areas along an often bumpy dirt road.
+The journey to Caracol is not an easy one as the road to Caracol takes you through jungle and rural areas along an often bumpy dirt road (Please note: during very rainy periods, we may have to substitute our visit to Caracol with Xunantunich or Yaxha as the roads may be impassible).
 Keep an eye out for wildlife including the ever elusive jaguar.
 The site rarely gets more than 15-20 visitors per day due to the challenges of getting there but the reward is a stunning Mayan site.
 The Caana or "sky-palace" is the largest building at Caracol.
 Climbing this massive pyramid offers panoramic views of the surrounding jungle.
 On our return, enjoy a refreshing dip in the water at the base of a small waterfall.
 We will return to the Belize/Guatemala border and return to our lodge for dinner.

 Day 13: To the Carribean Town of Livingston via Rio Dulce

 Today we head south by road before transferring to our speedboat to journey along the beautiful Rio Dulce, running from Lake Izabal, in the eastern part of Guatemala, to the Caribbean.
 The river itself is exquisite, with graceful birds and tall cliffs overflowing with lush flora.
-Today we will also visit a castle (Castillo de San Fillipe), built by the Spanish to fight off English pirates and later turned into a prison after 1700 AD.
+We begin our river journey with a visit to a castle (Castillo de San Fillipe), built by the Spanish to fight off English pirates and later turned into a prison after 1700 AD.
 Our journey takes us to the Caribbean town of Livingston, where we enjoy our accommodations overlooking the ocean.

-Day 14: Boat to Puerto Barrios, to Quirigua; To Copan, Honduras
+Day 15: Boat to Puerto Barrios, Quirigua & Copan, Honduras

 Leaving early this morning we head to Villas Barrios, where we transfer to our bus and continue to the small Mayan site of Quirigua, which lies on the western fringes of the Sierra del Espiritu Mountains.
 Once an important trading centre between Tikal and Copan, this UNESCO World Heritage Site is home to the tallest stelae to be found anywhere amongst the ruins of the ancient Mayans.
-Explored by Catherwood and Stephens in the mid 19th century, Quirigua reached its zenith during the 8th century, becoming an independent kingdom that controlled much of the surrounding Motagua Valley, before being abandoned sometime during the 9th century.
+Explored by Catherwood and Stephens in the mid 19th century, Quirigua became an independent kingdom that controlled much of the surrounding Motagua Valley, before being abandoned sometime during the 9th century.
 The impressive stelae tell of the wars with nearby Copan, of the beheading of the Copan king and the emergence of Quirigua from the shadow of its powerful neighbor.
 The tallest of the stelae reached an impressive 12 metres and over a period of some 55 years the rulers of this tiny kingdom had a new monument erected every 5 years.
-It is here at Quirigua, inscribed in stone on one of the stelae, where one can find the Mayan calander predicting the end of the world on December 21, 2012.
-After our exploration of Quiigua, we continue to Honduras.
+It is here at Quirigua, inscribed in stone on one of the stelae, where one can find the Mayan calendar predicting the end of the world on December 21, 2012.
+After our exploration of Quirigua, we continue to Honduras.

 The stunning city of Antigua is set in a beautiful valley between the volcanoes; Agua, Fuego and Acatenango.
 This graceful old colonial city, with its cobbled streets and magnificent old buildings, identifies it as one of the most charming in the country and shows how it can justly claim to be one of the most picturesque in Central America, despite the damage caused by a series of earthquakes and floods that it has received over the ages.
 This morning we explore this city by foot with a local guide, visiting the churches of San Francisco, Santa Clara, La Merced and Las Capuchinas.
 Once the country's graceful capital and the first fully planned settlement amongst Spain's New World colonies, much of the city has been repeatedly devastated by earthquakes, yet has still managed to retain an elegant charm, whilst its buildings and ruins give it the air of a snapshot in time.

-This morning leave Antique and bid farewell to our Mayan adventure.
+This morning leave Antigua and bid farewell to our Mayan adventure.
 Transfer to the Guatemalema City airport for our departure flights home.

 1-800-741-7956 North America • 0808-234-1714 United Kingdom • 416-588-5000 Worldwide